Archibald Low: Early career

 Low joined his uncle Edward Low's engineering firm, Low Accessories and Ignition Company, which at the time was the second oldest engineering firm in the City of London.
-Unfortunately the company was in a constant struggle for solvency.
+However, the company was in a constant struggle for solvency.
 Edward Low did what he could financially to help get his nephew's ideas off the ground, but what was really needed was a rich investor.
 During this pre-war period Low was constantly coming up with big new ideas, such as his forced induction engine (which in modern parlance would be called a petrol direct injection engine), which was further developed with the large engine builder F. E. Baker Ltd and exhibited on their stand at the Olympia Motor Cycle Show in November 1912.
 He also invented gadgets such as a whistling egg-boiler which he christened "The Chanticleer".
 It went on to sell very well, earning him some much-needed money.
 He also experimented with gas turbines, but the alloys available at that time were unable to tolerate the heat involved.

 In May 1914 Low gave the first demonstrations of what was to become television, calling it TeleVista.
 The first of these demonstrations was given to the Institute of Automobile Engineers.
 Harry Gordon Selfridge then arranged to included one at the famous Selfridge Store Exhibitions.
 Reports of these were titled "Seeing by Wireless".
 Low's invention was crude and under-developed but demonstrated the idea.
 The main deficiency was the selenium cell used for converting light waves into electric impulses, which responded too slowly for motion-picture use.
 The demonstration certainly garnered media interest.
 The Times reported on 30 May:

 An inventor, Dr. A. M. Low, has discovered a means of transmitting visual images by wire.
 If all goes well with this invention, we shall soon be able, it seems, to see people at a distance.

 On 29 May the Daily Chronicle reported: